Click below for our answers to some commonly asked questions about buying private number plates.

 Not normally.
 However, if for example there was a change of construction of the recipient vehicle then the authorities may then want to inspect it.
 We would notify you if this was the case.

 The average time scale is around 7-10 days, but it may take a little longer if for example we are awaiting the Donor/Recipient V5C from DVLA Swansea.
 We ensure that every transfer is expedited as quickly as possible.
 In some instances transfers can take longer and the time period cannot be guaranteed, but we would keep you informed of the progress in any event.
-However in the majority of cases the assignment can be done online which makes the process much quicker.
+Nowadays, in the majority of cases the assignment procedure can be done online which makes the process much quicker.

 The application to transfer cannot be submitted to the DVLA until we receive the relevant documents from both parties and cleared funds from the purchasing client.